-In essence it is just the same as a normal plugin but with some differences.
-The main difference being that you can’t enable or disable them via WP admin.
+In essence, it is just the same as a normal plugin but with some differences.
+The main difference is that you can’t enable or disable them via WP admin.
 It is enabled as long as the directory

 wp-content/mu-plugins contains the plugin file(s).
 Secondly, you can’t see the plugin in WP admin and it can’t easily be updated.
 Updates can only happen manually.
-And lastly, Must use plugins also load before normal plugins and always in alphabetical order.
+Lastly, Must use plugins load before normal plugins, and always in alphabetical order.

-Otherwise it comes down to use cases and preferences.
+Otherwise, it comes down to use cases and preferences.
 Do you want some code to always run?
-Then must use plugins is the way to go.
+Then must-use plugins are the way to go.

 You can also do this by SSH which also is a bit faster.
-Only thing you need to do is log into the server and use one of our built-in text editors right away.
+The only thing you need to do is log into the server and use one of our built-in text editors right away.
 For example:

 Add your code and save.
 Use this command to create the directory should it not exist: